Make best use of standards

-Many types of products must satisfy European product directives before you can sell them on the single market in the European Economic Area (EEA).
+Many types of products must satisfy European product safety directives before they can be sold on the European market.
 These directives aim to protect the health and safety of product users.
 They also remove technical barriers to trade.

 Are EU standards relevant to my products?